 - Controlling humidity and moisture

-- Keeping the battery and its container remotely stored
+- Keeping the battery remotely stored

 A customised shipping container, therefore, lends itself perfectly to the storage of a large battery.

-Shipping containers can be found in several different sizes, depending on the size of your battery.
+They can be found in several different sizes, depending on the size of your battery.
 They can be joined together, either horizontally or vertically, to create the space that you need, and can also be bought at either 10ft, 20ft or 40ft sizes individually.

 Protection from Extreme Temperatures and Humidity